husky0787/multi-agents-for-financial-analysis/README.md

 - `requirements.txt`: Lists the required Python libraries with specific versions for reference.
 - `README.md`: This file, providing instructions for running the notebook.

-## Contributing

-Contributions are welcome!
-To contribute:

-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -m "Add your feature"`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a pull request.

-## Contact

-For questions or issues, please open an issue on GitHub or contact [kit56142962@gmail.com].